-Suicide is the act of taking your own life.
-If you are having suicidal thoughts, or know someone who is feeling suicidal, you are not alone.
+Suicide is the act of killing yourself, most often as a result of depression or other mental illness.
+If you are having suicidal thoughts you are not alone.
 Lots of people have thought about suicide and have found a way through.

 If you think someone is at risk

 If you are worried someone might be suicidal, ask them.
 It could save their life.